About the Initiative

 The Vision & Justice Convening, a ground-breaking gathering inaugurated in 2019 to bring together prominent thought leaders to examine the role of the arts in understanding the nexus of art, race, and justice.
 The program for the first event, spanning two days, featured performances by Carrie Mae Weems, Wynton Marsalis, and Amanda Gorman and panel discussions with Ava DuVernay, Chelsea Clinton, Henry Louis Gates, Jr., Nicole Fleetwood, Hank Willis Thomas, Bryan Stevenson, and many more.

-The Vision & Justice Book Series, co-edited with Leigh Raiford and Deborah Willis, is an ongoing publishing endeavor designed to address past omissions and contribute to a richer, more racially inclusive story of lens-based practices.
+The Vision & Justice Book Series, co-edited with Leigh Raiford and Deborah Willis.
 Launched in partnership with Aperture in 2024, its first publication is a collection of essays by Maurice Berger, edited by his husband Marvin Heiferman, Race Stories: Essays on the Power of Images.

-The 2016 special issue of Aperture magazine dedicated to the role of photography in the African American experience, which Lewis guest edited and themed “Vision & Justice.”
+The 2016 special issue of Aperture magazine was guest edited by Lewis and themed “Vision & Justice.”
+The issue won the 2017 Infinity Award from the International Center of Photography in the Critical Writing and Research Category and was made required reading at NYU Tisch School of the Arts that year.
 The issue features a range of artistic contributions and voices across disciplines including, Jennifer Blessing, Dawoud Bey, Teju Cole, Awol Erizku, LaToya Ruby Frazier, Thelma Golden, Katori Hall, Margo Jefferson, Deana Lawson, Alicia Hall Moran, Jason Moran, Toyin Ojih Odutola, Nell Irvin Painter, Jamel Shabazz, Lorna Simpson, Salamishah Tillet, and Bradford Young.

 Harvard University course “Vision and Justice: The Art of Race and American Citizenship” pioneered by Lewis in 2016 and made part of the university’s core curriculum in 2017.